dmueller2001/jekyll-openshift-quickstart/README.md

 ## What it does?

-* Install awestruct if not available
+* Install awestruct/dependencies if needed
-* Update awestruct when already available
+* Update awestruct/dependencies if possible
 * Generate the site to static files

 ## Tools

 * Awestruct
+* Phusion Passenger & Apache for serving the files